Disease Guide ·Lordosis ·2026

 Surgery Cost Justification

-For the subset of cats that need spinal surgery at $2,000-$5,000, insurance provides significant financial relief.
-However, many cats with lordosis need only monitoring or mild pain management, making the insurance benefit less dramatic.
-The value depends entirely on the severity — mild cases may never exceed a deductible, while severe cases easily justify years of premiums.
+Cats needing spinal surgery at $2,000-$5,000 get significant relief.
+Many need only monitoring or pain management.
+Value depends entirely on severity - mild cases may never exceed a deductible, while severe cases easily justify years of premiums.

 Red flag · Exclusion